Hen Hatch Semifinalists

 Twelve teams from the student track and 10 teams from the alumni, faculty and staff track are advancing to the semifinal round of the University of Delaware’s 2018 Hen Hatch startup funding competition.

-Seventy teams submitted applications for Hen Hatch, one of the Mid-Atlantic’s largest venture competitions, in which winners are awarded $100,000 in cash and in-kind services.
+More than 70 teams from all seven colleges submitted applications for one of the Mid-Atlantic’s largest venture competitions, in which winners are awarded $100,000 in cash and in-kind services.

 Student team profiles

 AndAgain: AndAgain is an apparel company with a sustainable focus developing exclusive merchandise through collaborations with artists and other small brands.
 This team includes Morgan Young, College of Arts and Sciences, Class of 2018, and Greg Harder, Alfred Lerner College of Business and Economics, Class of 2018.

 Bookbandit: BookBandit is a web based and mobile application offering textbooks from over 20 vendors, in one checkout, creating savings as high as 74% per year.
 James Jannuzzio, Alfred Lerner College of Business and Economics, Class of 2017, developed this concept.

 D150 Fueling: D150 Fueling sends a custom-built fleet fueling truck with a trained fleet fueling professional to the customers’ vehicle lot, at the time and frequency of their choosing.
 The company can then fuel the customer’s vehicles directly to their tank, eliminating employee downtime associated with refueling, and provide customers with complete and accurate records of their fuel usage.
 This team includes Bailey O'Brien, College of Engineering, Class of 2018; Samuel Bacharach, College of Business and Economics, Class of 2019; and Amedeo DeLuca, College of Engineering, Class of 2018, developed this concept.